jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-08 00    Review by Brother Plan/2009-08 Review by Brother, Small Plan.md

 - Check accessibility of material
 - Get an opinion about the material

 The material was received to be *quite* accessible.
 Phew.
 I did not get a real opinion about it from my brother, but I might get one in the future.

 Next to it being fun to be discussing the diagram notation, there were also a couple of tips he had:

 - Do not call it 'Legacy'.
 It could come off belittling.
 Find a better name for it.
 - Integration layer: can be interpreted as integration within the system.
 It is about 'outward' integration.
 Possibly find another term for it.
-- The first diagram in Basic Diagram Elements might be ineffective in my brothers opinion.
+- The first diagram in Basic Diagram Elements might be ineffective in my brother's opinion.
 'It could be an elephant.'
 Find a more concrete example.
 Something that is something for real.
 - 'Analogy to the real world' was unnecessary according to my brother.

 Eventual Time-Cost
 ------------------

-Time span of 2 weeks
+Time span of __2__ weeks
 August 10, 2009 – August 24,2009
-9 hours
+__9__ hours